The King of Fighters '97: Critical reception

 The King of Fighters '97 received positive reviews, with critics offering praise for its characters and narrative.
 AllGame wrote the game's presentation was the best in the series, calling it one of the best 2D fighting games.
 Hardcore Gaming 101 appreciated the new characters and their playstyle, and commended the seamless integration of the story into the game.
 The reviewer praised the gameplay changes as "great" but criticized the game for being unbalanced, and described the controls as more responsive than in any previous entry in the series.
 The reviewer praised the game's soundtrack but noted players do not hear much of it during the game.
 Reviewing the Virtual Console release, Nintendo Life compared KOF '97 to KOF '95, saying the difference is huge in regards to the large amount of improvements SNK made across the years such as cast, animations and more balanced artificial intelligence.
 Sega Saturn Magazine said KOF '97 was a return to form for the series after the "disappointment" of KOF '96.
 Overall, it was noted as a "great game" and a "fantastic update".

 With regards to the game's narrative, 1UP.com said the addition of the new Sacred Treasure Team is a proper conclusion to the Orochi story arc and praised the characters, most notably Kyo's arc, who has to deal with Orochi to save his girlfriend.
-According to Kotaku, Kyo is the most heroic character in the series, considering his role in the Orochi arc where he faces enemies with the Hero Team and Sacred Treasures.
+According to Kotaku, Kyo is the most heroic character in the series, considering his role in the Orochi arc where he faces enemies with the Hero Team and Sacred Treasures, while Nintendo World Report the final fights Kyo and Iori had were an "epic and heroic battle".
 Media also praised the inclusion of Iori's and Leona's Orochi forms for their berserker behavior and the violent methods they display in the story and gameplaywise.